-But from what I’ve heard, it is a small place and everyone pretty much knows each other.
-Becareful, if you are not sure about someone, don’t date them because before you know it, you might get the Queen Hoe title lol.
+But from what I’ve heard, it is a small place and everyone pretty much knows each other so they talk.
+Be careful, if you are not sure about someone, don’t date them because before you know it, you might get the Queen Hoe title lol.

 Moving back home feels amazing, I feel like this is where I’m meant to be.
 I feel free, I feel safe.
 I make more use of my voice.

 If you are living abroad and you want to move back.
 You should visit during non holiday seasons to begin your transition.
-For example Christmas or Easter holidays are not the time to visit when you are planning to move back in my opinion.
+For example Christmas or Easter holidays are not the time to visit when you are planning to move back.

 You should evaluate and see why you want to move back.

-For me, I feel like it is home, this is where I want to live my purpose.
+For me, I feel like it’s home, this is where I want to live my purpose.
 I want to help my country/my people with my expertise.

 I want to be able to portray to other Africans especially Sierra Leoneans living in the diaspora that is okay to move back home.

-So you need to find you own reason that makes sense to you.
+So you need to find your own reason that makes sense to you.

-1. Be real to yourself and others, just because you have come from the United Kingdom doesn’t mean you have all the money in the world and let people know that.
+- Be real to yourself and others, just because you have come from the United Kingdom doesn’t mean you have all the money in the world.

-3. Come with patient and a healthy attitude.
+- Come with patient and a healthy attitude

-5. Jump in with your 2 feet and don’t be looking at the other options you might have in the diaspora, from experience, this will only make things harder and you might end up leaving.
+- Jump in with your 2 feet and don’t be looking at the other options you have in the diaspora, from experience, this will only make things harder and you might end up moving back.

-7. Be prepared before you move back because you might not get a job immediately you move back.
-Save up some money for you upkeep and accommodation if you don’t already have a home in Sierra Leone.
+- Be prepared before you move back because you might not get a job immediately you move back so you will need money for your upkeep.
 You don’t need a lot of money to move back just like you didn’t need a lot to move away.
-Believe it or not, life goes on and things will gradually fall in place.
+Believe life goes on and things will gradually fall in place.
 You really don’t need to move back with the latest 2018 Range Rover for example or move into a big mansion if you don’t already have one.
-Start small with a purpose.

-8. Don’t try to put it in people’s face that you are from the United Kingdom all the time.
+- Don’t try to put it in people’s face that you are from the United Kingdom all the time.
 Just let it be, if you are different, people will recognise you.
-For example, I met a returnee from the United Kingdom at a Salon, She couldn’t stop comparing how things work in the U.K. to that of Sierra Leone.
-I mean even I found her annoying and could tell by the looks on the other people’s faces too that they’ve had enough of her.
+For example, I met a returnee from the United Kingdom at a Salon, she couldn’t stop comparing how things work in the U.K. to that of Sierra Leone.
+I mean even I found it annoying and you can tell by the looks on the other people’s faces that they’ve had enough too.
 I mean you have a personality, let that shine through, coming from the United Kingdom is not a personality.

-In conclusion, Sierra Leone is completely different from the United Kingdom and that is what’s unique about it, so you can not get the same experience you get in the United in Sierra Leone.
+In conclusion, Sierra Leone is completely different from the United Kingdom and that’s what’s unique about it, so you can not get the same experience you get in the United in Sierra Leone.

 Also Sierra Leone is a very beautiful place to in.